zarstensen/obsidian-latex-math/README.md

 The solution domain can be restricted for single equations in the solve equation modal, see the [relevant Sympy documentation](https://docs.sympy.org/latest/modules/sets.html#module-sympy.sets.fancysets) for a list of possible values.[^lmat-solve-domain]
 Restrict the solution domain of a system of equations with [symbol assumptions](#symbol-assumptions) on the free symbols.

 [^lmat-solve-domain]: The default solution domain for single equations can be set via.
-The `domain` key in the `domain` table in an `lmat` environment.
+The `domain` key in the `solve` table in an `lmat` environment.

 <!-- TODO: update this one so it has a set solution (sin for example with a periodic solution domain) -->
 ![demo](readme-assets/solve-demo.gif)